CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

 ## Visual Studio Code

 Basically just open the `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern` folder in Visual Studio Code and invoke the "install" target.
 More detailed instructions coming soon...

+## CMake GUI

+- Start `cmake-gui`
+- In the "Where is the source code" text field, enter `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern` **Note**: This must be the `extern` directory, and *not* the `cesium-native` subdirectory!
+- In the "Where to build the binaries" text field, enter `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern\build`
+- Press "Configure" (and confirm the creation of the directory and the default generator for the project)
+- Press "Generate"

+This will generate the project file called `cesium-unreal-extern.sln` in the directory `C:\Dev\cesium-unreal-samples\Plugins\cesium-unreal\extern\build`.
+You can open this solution file in the Visual Studio IDE and compile as normal.
+To install cesium-native to the project - which is required for use with Cesium for Unreal - open the `CMakePredefinedTargets` folder in the Solution Explorer, right-click on `INSTALL`, and choose Build.
+Use the Solution Configuration dropdown to change between the Debug and Release configurations.

 ## CMake command-line